Coopersville, Michigan

 Coopersville is a city located in north central Ottawa County in the U.S. state of Michigan.
 The population was 4,828 at the 2020 census.
 It is primarily a farming community.

 The city is located within Polkton Township, though it is administratively autonomous.
 It lies just north of Interstate 96 along the eastern township boundary, adjacent to Wright Township on the east.
 There are two exits on I-96, one at the southeast corner of the city and the other at the southwest corner.
+The city has a post office and a public library.

 Coopersville served as the primary filming location for the 2012 football film Touchback.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.81 sqmi, all land.
 Over 50% of the land within the city limits is committed to agriculture.